abitravers1989/CV/README.md

 #### Fast Self-Taught Learner Who Thrives Under Pressure ####
 Inspitrip:
 - Arrived in Vietnam with no contacts or experience in marketing.
 Secured a position and then progressed to playing a key role in leading the growth of the company.

+- Organised monthly talks where each member of the team could teach others something about what they were working on/learning.

 - Upon arrival this start-up averaged 0-2 customers per month which increased to 5-7 per month on exit.
 This secured an investment of $100,000 for a 10% stake in the product.